 Walking can help relieve stress.
 A 1999 study published in the Annals of Behavioral Medicine showed that university students who walked and did other easy to moderate exercise regularly had lower stress levels than couch potatoes or those who exercised strenuously.

 Walking gives you time to think, as well as time to get away from stressors.
 Getting out of the stressful environment, breathing the air, and feeling your body move is natural stress-relief.
 Other ways walking can relieve stress:

-- Put physical and mental distance between you and the stress-causing environment.
+1. Take a Break: Put physical and mental distance between you and the stress-causing environment.
 Get up and take a 15 minute walking break.

 2. Loosen Up: Many people carry stress by tensing their muscles.
 By getting into your correct walking posture and form, you un-knot those muscles and put them to work.
 Learn more about how to walk.
 For further relaxation of your shoulder and neck, try the nordic walking technique with fitness walking poles.

 Next Page >> Spiritual Walking